 When a child comes home from school with a massive bundle of homework, it's hard for a parent not to think, "When am I going to find time to do this?"

 Nearly half of all parents have done homework assignments for their kids.
-It's not uncommon for a parent to scrape together a volcano for a science project and slap little Timmy's name on it, or to fill out a few math questions your child just doesn't have time to get through.
+It's not uncommon for a parent to scrape together a volcano for a science project and slap their child's name on it, or to fill out a few math questions your child just doesn't have time to get through.

 On paper, we know that our children's homework is meant to be for them, but, in practice, it doesn't always end up that way.
 Part of the reason we get so frustrated about the amount of homework our children get is that we know we're going to be the ones who end up doing it.
 Even if we don't do our kids' homework for them, most parents believe that we need to help out.

-Doing your kid's homework actually makes things worse
+Doing your kid's homework doesn't mean better grades

 Studies have consistently found that getting involved doesn't lead to better grades.
 It's the opposite, in fact.
 We often want our kids to have the best project at the science fair or get a perfect grade, but we're really just taking away from a learning opportunity.